-Have you ever used Kosher salt in a recipe and found the end result to be like a salt lick and you couldn’t imagine how on earth a recipe tester could have not noticed how horribly, horribly oversalted the dish would end up?
-Let me guess: you were using Morton Kosher Salt.
-Guess what the recipe tester was probably using?
-Diamond Kosher Salt.
-And I know what you’re thinking: Now you tell me!
+[Updated in 2021] Have you ever used kosher salt in a recipe and found the end result to be like a salt lick and you couldn’t imagine how on earth a recipe tester could have not noticed how horribly, horribly oversalted the dish would end up?
+Let me guess: You weren’t using Diamond Kosher Salt, a favorite of chefs, test kitchens, and the Smitten Kitchen.
+I know: Now we tell you!

 “But aack, this stresses me out because how am I supposed to know what a recipe tester used?”
-Here’s my advice: Pretend they used Diamond salt.
-You can always increase the amount of salt later (and hey, isn’t “salting to taste” the best way to cook, anyway?) but good luck scrubbing it out.
+Here’s my advice: Pretend they used Diamond salt and if using any other brand, start with half.
+We can always increase the amount of salt later (and hey, “season to taste” is the gold standard for a reason) but scrubbing it out is not an option.